 Check-in

-At some point during the day, make your way to the check-in desks in either Old Sessions House, Verena Holmes or Daphne Oram.
+At some point during the event, make your way to the check-in desk on the ground floor of Augustine House.
 You don’t have to check in as soon as you arrive if you have a talk starting, but do call in as soon as you can as we’ll have a welcome bag and extra freebies for you.

 To check in, you will need your QR code which can be found on your ‘here’s your ticket’ email.
 Don’t worry if you forget your code.
 We’ll ask you to complete a quick form.